SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/getting-started-efx32-ncp.md

 ### Software Tools Requirements

-- Simplicity Commander for flashing bootloader on EFR32 Boards and firmware on Siwx917 SOC
+- Simplicity Commander for flashing bootloader on EFR32 Boards and Siwx917 NCP.
 - Tera Term for flashing firmware on EFR32 NCP Boards.
 - Simplicity Studio
 - Putty for controling EFR32 hardware using chip-tool controller